alexpods/InjectorJS/README.md

 ==========

 InjectorJS is a simple Dependency Injection Container for JavaScript.
 It helps you to remove hard-corded dependencies and make it possible to change them at any time.
-For more information about this pattern loak at:
+For more information about this pattern look at:
 * http://en.wikipedia.org/wiki/Dependency_injection
 * http://en.wikipedia.org/wiki/Inversion_of_control
 * http://www.youtube.com/watch?v=IKD2-MAkXyQ